Full-Stack-InterSystems-Web-Course/jaankari/README.md

 # jaankari
-Tourist information about states of India
+Tourist information about cities of India